ahonkan/microcontroller_training/README.md

 ## Software Development Workflow

 Before diving into coding, we will cover the following:
+- Source Code Management Structure for collaborative work
 - Folder structure to track all your projects for this training
 - Source Code Management Structure

-Though the main focus of this tutorial is on microcontroller development, we will spend time learning and using support tools for general software development.
+Though the main focus of this tutorial is on microcontroller development, we will spend time learning `git` and other support tools for general software development.

-### Fork the main
+### Source Code Management & Collaborative Work
+`git` is the tool that will be used to support tracking changes in your work as well as allow you to share and sync work from other people.

+All projects in this tutorial will be created and stored in your respective *forks* of this repo.
+A *fork* is like a fork in the road where the new road continues on independent of the original road.

+Create a fork off this repo.
+Navigate to https://github.com/ahonkan/microcontroller_training and click on the

 Navigate to
 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork